-NOTE 5 The parameters tAA (or tAA DBI), tRCD, tRP, tRAS, and tRC must be satisfied for the tCK, CL, and CWL settings shown for this row.
+NOTE 5 The parameters tAA, tRCD, and tRP are permitted to be a minimum of 13.75ns for the tCK, CL, and CWL settings shown in this row.

 NOTE 6 Any DDR4-1866 speed bin also supports functional operation at lower frequencies as shown in the table which are not subject to Production Tests but verified by Design/Characterization.